 2022 June 09: The Einstein Telescope Collaboration is established at the 12th Einstein Telescope Symposium in Budapest, 7-8 June 2022 [NEWS].
 Ghent University is one of the seventy or so initial members of the Einstein Telescope Collaboration.

-2021 November 18: Ghent University hosts a Gravitational Wave Day with members across different research groups of the Department of Physics and Astronomy and the Department of Solid State Sciences in Ghent University and a few members from the ETpathfinder project in Maastricht Univerisity.
+2021 November 18: Ghent Gravity Group hosts a Gravitational Wave Day with members across different research groups of the Department of Physics and Astronomy and the Department of Solid State Sciences in Ghent University and a few members from the ETpathfinder team in Maastricht Univerisity.
 The meeting seeks to develop and build research collaborations.

-2021 November 07: The LIGO-Virgo-KAGRA Collaboration circulates the most up-to-date measurement of the Hubble constant, the local rate of expansion of the Universe, using gravitational waves.
+2021 November 07: Following its third observing run, the LIGO-Virgo-KAGRA Collaboration circulates its most up-to-date measurement of the Hubble constant, the local rate of expansion of the Universe, using gravitational waves.
 Ghent University researchers have played a central role in obtaining these results.
 You can read the scientific preprint submitted to the Astrophysical Journal or the public science summary following the links.